-The U.S. Fire Administration’s report on outdoor cooking safety says to watch out for grease build-up and placing the grill too close to flammable surfaces.
+According to the United States Fire Administration’s report on outdoor cooking safety, keep an eye out for grease buildup and place the grill too close to flammable surfaces.

-The location of a barbecue grill is important for outdoor cooking safety.
-The USFA report recommends positioning it away from a situation where sliding is possible.
+The placement of a barbecue grill is critical for outdoor cooking safety.
+According to the USFA report, it should be placed away from areas where sliding is possible.

-In addition, the grill is safest when it is away from overhanging branches and where there can be a lot of foot traffic.
-Children and pets are better off at least 3 feet away from the radius of the outdoor cooking source.
-Also, remove any fat or grease build-up from the tray because it may catch fire.
+Furthermore, the grill is most secure when it is away from overhanging branches and where there is a lot of foot traffic.
+Children and pets should be kept at least 3 feet away from the outdoor cooking source.
+Remove any fat or grease buildup from the tray as well, as it may catch fire.

-As for charcoal grills, the USFA report recommends using the proper starter fluid and to keep the fluid out of reach from children and heat sources.
-Furthermore, do not add fluid when the coals have been ignited.
-Doing so may ignite a flame that is larger than expected.
-Because as the report states, cooking accelerant is the leading cause of unreported fires and associated injuries
+In the case of charcoal grills, the USFA report suggests using the proper starter fluid and keeping the fluid away from children and heat sources.
+Furthermore, after the coals have been ignited, do not add fluid.
+This may result in a larger-than-expected flame.
+Because, according to the report, cooking accelerant is the leading cause of unreported fires and injuries.

-Homeowners that grill a lot throughout the year should follow these tips to help ensure their properties and families stay safe.
-The USFA has plenty of fire prevention tips on their website www.usfa.fema.gov to keep all of us safe and healthy.
+Homeowners who grill frequently throughout the year should follow these guidelines to keep their properties and families safe.
+On their website, www.usfa.fema.gov, the USFA provides numerous fire prevention tips to keep us all safe and healthy.